 2️⃣ Another great story was my ability to take a flight to Athens!
 Actually, all of the European countries I have been to, I have been utilizing my non-revenue benefits.
 I was able to catch a ride from Denver to Philadelphia, and then a flight from Philly to Athens.
 I was fortunate enough to get on both flights without having to stress and made it to my destination exactly when I wanted to.
 I was able to spend four days in Santorini, and a week in Athens.
 Sometimes you are fortunate enough to get on with no problem.
 Everything goes exactly as planned, but other times you have to just be flexible and figure it out.

-Some people will find that they just aren’t cut out to be waiting for a flight, and making changes to their travel plans.
-You quickly learn if it is for you, when things don’t go as planned.
+However, some people will find that they just aren’t cut out for flying standby.
+If you aren’t a patient person, or can’t handle when plans don’t go the way you want them to, then a buddy pass is not for you.
+You will quickly learn if it is for you when things don’t go as planned.